 Scholarships are available in both Theatre and Dance.
 These awards, ranging from \$500 to the full cost of tuition per year, are based upon audition or portfolio review as an indication of artistic ability.
 There are Producers Circle Scholarships for continuing students in amounts from \$200 to \$1000 per year.
 The Blair E. Beasley, Jr. Directing Scholarship is awarded to a student who demonstrates excellence in directing.
 The Martie Curran Scholarship is awarded to an exceptional theatre major.
 The Mary Howey Deckle Scholarship is awarded to one exceptional theatre student.
-The Lyssa Rauch Scholarship is awarded to an exceptional theatre education senior.
-The York County Ballet Dance Scholarship is awarded to a continuing dance major.
+The Lyssa Rauch Scholarship is awarded to an exceptional theatre education senior or graduate student.
+The York County Ballet Dance Scholarship is awarded to an exceptional dance major.
+The City of Rock Hill Christmasville Dance Scholarship is awarded to a continuing dance major.